IntuitDeveloper/SampleApp-InventoryTracking-QuickBooksV3API-NodeJS/README.md

 <p>This flow works the following way.<br>

 <p>1.
 The view Customer.ejs, collects the data required for an invoice.
 In order to get the data needed for this view, the Customers and Items need to be queried.
-This happens in the intitialCalls function in the app.js file.
+This happens in the intialCalls function in the app.js file.
 Since this is the first view after Oauth is complete, we do this in app.js</p>

         var initialCalls = function (qbo) {
         //The first QBO request made in this app is a query to get a list of 10 Customers in the user's company